 The Watson Children’s Foundation was founded by Richard J. Watson and his wife, the late Lucress Watson.
 The Watson’s were moved by the plight of children who live outside of the reach of most assistance programs and decided to help the poorest and most helpless children in the world and focus on poor children and the things that most affect their survival and health.

 Today, the foundation is still directed by the family that imagined it.
-Richard Watson and his wife Debbie continue to guide its course, and often visit the organizations where the foundation is at work.
-Cindy Bishop, the daughter of Richard and Lucress Watson, directs the foundation’s US office, along with her sisters (Melissa Nolan and Johnna Thompson).
+Richard Watson and his daughters continue to guide its course.

 The founder’s commitment is to have all the funds directly benefit children, and this intent was written into the documents that created the Lucress Watson and Dick Watson Children’s Foundation.